9solarbeam9/data-analytics-portfolio/README.md

 > This project is licensed under the MIT License and is shared for educational and portfolio purposes.

-This repository contains a curated portfolio of data analytics and analytics engineering projects demonstrating skills in:
+This repository contains a curated portfolio of data analytics projects demonstrating skills in:

-- SQL (querying, joins, aggregations, optimization)
-- Python (data cleaning, analysis, visualization)
+- Python for data cleaning, exploratory analysis, and visualization
-- Data modeling (ER diagrams, relational design)
+- Data modeling and analytical problem-solving
-- Databases (relational and NoSQL concepts)
+- Working with structured datasets and database concepts
-- Data visualization and storytelling
+- Communicating insights through visual storytelling

 ## Projects